 In a perfect world, elections should be free and fair, and based on the relative merits of the policy proposals provided by each political party, presented in a balanced manner by the mainstream media, and then the right candidate wisely chosen by an attentive electorate.

-However, as much as I dislike this, that’s how the system works—ever since the days of William Hearst, money-people have lusted for the political power that comes with owning and controlling media interests.
-In Australia, at least there are some, albeit weak, legislative mechanisms that manage media concentration, although the Liberal/National Party is keen to reduce this legislation even further.
+However, as much as I dislike this, that’s how the system works—ever since the days of American newspaper publisher William Randolph Hearst, money-people have lusted for the political power that comes with owning and controlling media interests.
+In Australia, at least there are some, albeit weak, legislative mechanisms that manage media concentration, although the Liberal–National Party is keen to reduce this legislation even further.

 Previously, the ABC was somewhat in place to provide counterbalance and offer more nuanced reporting and critical analysis of the political news of the day—in the public interest.
 But, that’s gone: ABC analysis has prominently leaned towards Liberal Party interests, ignoring many of their policy inadequacies and shortcomings, and magnifying any Labor issue or event that can be construed to be a negative—real or imagined, even if it just happens to be a flat tyre on the Labor Party’s campaign bus (geddit?
 Labor bus gets a flat tyre, just like its campaign that’s running out of air!
 Hilarious!)

-Last night’s episode of 7.30 Report was an excellent sample.
-Its host, Leigh Sales (who surely must be in line for a future Liberal Party candidacy or plum media position with the Liberals), has been pushing Liberal’s talking points that Labor’s allegations of a Liberal Medicare privatisation plan is unfounded, and just a ‘scare campaign’, for an entire week.
+Last night’s episode of 7.30 is an excellent sample.
+Its host, Leigh Sales (who surely must be in line for a future Liberal Party candidacy or media position with the Liberals, like one of her former ABC colleagues, Mark Simpkin, who became Tony Abbott’s Chief of Communications in December 2014), has been pushing Liberal’s talking points that Labor’s allegations of a Liberal Medicare privatisation plan is unfounded, and just a ‘scare campaign’, for an entire week.

-Sales sniggered when Opposition Leader, Bill Shorten, said “I haven’t given up winning this election and there’s good reasons why I haven’t given up winning it”, and then proceeded to ask Shorten about leadership tensions and whether he’ll face a challenge when he loses the election [see this exchange from 14:38 onwards].
+Sales sniggered when Leader of the Opposition, Bill Shorten, said “I haven’t given up winning this election and there’s good reasons why I haven’t given up winning it”, and then proceeded to ask Shorten about leadership tensions and whether he’ll face a challenge when he loses the election.
 All on election eve!

-In an earlier exchange during the campaign, reporter Sabra Lane asked Liberal MP, Louise Markus, what her greatest achievements for her electorate have been.
-After an awkward 10-second silence, Markus explains that “all achievements are equally important”, and then Lane helpfully provides a voiceover where Lane lists all Markus’ porkbarreling projects.
+In an earlier exchange during the campaign, ABC reporter Sabra Lane asked Liberal member of Parliament from the seat of Greenaway, Louise Markus, what her greatest achievements for her electorate have been.
+After an awkward 10-second silence, Markus explains that “all achievements are equally important”, and then Lane helpfully provides a voiceover where she lists all Markus’ porkbarreling projects.

 In the absence of evidence, the ABC has developed a habit of broadcasting innuendo and unsourced claims (yes, usually against the Labor Party).
 On Friday night, ABC News 24 claimed Labor powerbroker, Senator Sam Dastyari, had withdrawn his support for Bill Shorten’s leadership.
 Again, no names, no instances, just lazy speculation.
 For all we know, it could have been a story planted by Liberal sources.
 All put forward as serious journalism.